Jon Vaughn

-Jonathan Stewart Vaughn (born March 12, 1970) is an American former professional football running back and return specialist who played in the National Football League (NFL) for four seasons from 1991 to 1994 with the Seattle Seahawks, the New England Patriots and the Kansas City Chiefs.
+Jonathan Stewart Vaughn (born March 12, 1970) is an American former professional football player who was a running back and return specialist in the National Football League (NFL) for four seasons from 1991 to 1994 with the Seattle Seahawks, New England Patriots and Kansas City Chiefs.
 In the 1992 season, his most productive, he led the Patriots in rushing and led the NFL in kickoff returns with 20 that averaged 28.2 yards apiece.
 Vaughn was the tenth NFL player to score four touchdowns on kickoff-returns and the second to score a kickoff-return touchdowns for three teams.

 He played college football for the Michigan Wolverines, where set University of Michigan records for 200-yard games and yards per carry.
 In 1990, he was named the Big Ten Co-Offensive Player of the Year in.

 As a high school sprinter, he set Missouri State High School Activities Association (MSHSAA) 100-meter and 200-meter records that stood for more than a decade.